wp-plugins/fileviewer/readme.txt

 Donate link: http://www.vievern.com/wordpress_plugins
 Tags: file, files, view, filemanager, explorer, filesystem, viewer, fileviewer Requires at least: 3.0
-Tested up to: 3.3.2
+Tested up to: 3.5
 Stable tag: trunk

 Plugin adds a fileviewer (file manager) to your blog.

 == Description ==

-Fileviewer it is plugin for Wordpress that adds file-manager in your wp-admin panel.
+Fileviewer it is plugin for Wordpress that adds file-manager to your wp-admin panel.
+From 2.0 version - totally rewrited, added file uploading and deleting.

 Fileviewer uses Fugue Icons by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com "Yusuke Kamiyamane").
 All rights reserved.